pleszkoi/DokuWiki_Project/network.md

 - Connection: Bridged network → The VM is on the same network as the host machine.

-## 2. IP Address and Hostname Table
+## 2. IP address and hostname table

 The table below lists the devices in the homelab network, their IP address, hostname, role, network mode, MAC address and additional notes.